shusenpu/Generator_Data/README.md

 ## Data Set 1: the Chemotherapy data

-This dataset is a subset of data reported by Bekker Bekker et al (2000), which represents the survival times (in years) of a group of 46 patients who received chemotherapy treatment alone.
+This dataset is a subset of data reported by Bekker Bekker et al. (2000), which represents the survival times (in years) of a group of 46 patients who received chemotherapy treatment alone.

 ### Reference (source of the data):
 A. Bekker, J.J.J.R., Mosteit, P.J.: A generalization of the compound rayleigh